Birrellc/Navigating-Newcastle/static/testing/testing.md

 3. Tried to sign up as TE and the signup failed with the correct error message.
 4. Tried to sign up as test12345678912345 and the signup failed with the correct error message.
 5. Tried to sign up as test06 but with a whitespace at the start and the signup failed with the correct error message.
-6. Tried to sign up as test06 but with a whitespace at the end and the signup failed with the correct error message.
-7. Tried to sign up as test06 with the password 'pass' and the signup failed again with the correct error message.
+6. Tried to sign up as test06 with the password 'pass' and the signup failed again with the correct error message.
-8. Tried to sign up as test06 with the password 'password' but with a whitepace at the start signup failed again with the correct error message after changes.
+7. Tried to sign up as test06 with the password 'password' but with a whitepace at the start signup failed again with the correct error message after changes.
-9. Tried to sign up as test06 with the password 'password' but with a whitespace at the end signup failed again with the correct error message after changes.
+8. Tried to sign up as test06 with the password 'password' but with a whitespace at the end signup failed again with the correct error message after changes.
-10. Tried to sign up with no username and was unable to.
+9. Tried to sign up with no username and was unable to.
-11. Tried to sign up with no password and was unable to.
+10. Tried to sign up with no password and was unable to.

 - Validation Test Notes: